mhmdmstfa2010/Webapp-deployment-CI-CD-pipeline-/README.md

 # Build and Deploy a Simple Web Application on Target Machines Using a CI Pipeline

 ## Overview
 This project demonstrates how to build and deploy a Python web application on two target machines using a CI pipeline.
 The process involves containerizing the application, configuring infrastructure, and automating deployment using Jenkins and Ansible.
+Notably, the pipeline underwent 70 iterations of failure before succeeding, showcasing the persistence and iterative improvement required in real-world CI/CD workflows.

 ---